Nisarg38/promptix-python/README.md

 - 🔄 **Version Control** - Track changes with live/draft states for each prompt
 - 🔌 **Simple Integration** - Easy-to-use Python interface
 - 📝 **Variable Substitution** - Dynamic prompts using `{{variable_name}}` syntax
+- 🤖 **LLM Integration** - Direct integration with OpenAI and other LLM providers
 - 🏃 **Local First** - No external API dependencies
 - 🎨 **Web Interface** - Edit and manage prompts through a modern UI
+- 🔍 **Schema Validation** - Automatic validation of prompt variables and structure

 ## Installation